The Wonder

 94

-1. A portion of the strife on Earth is random, baffling and overwhelming, Another portion of it is predictable, explainable and preventable.
+1. A portion of the strife on Earth is baffling and overwhelming; another portion is predictable and preventable.

 2. We don’t know ourselves as well as we think we do.